 For instance, Alabama charges this tax at $0.50 for every $500 hence the property valued at $400,000 would account for $400 as the transfer tax.

-You may have to pay city and/or county taxes in addition to state taxes.
+You may have to pay city and/or county taxes in addition to the property taxes by state.

 State Transfer Tax